BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 The adapter is 17.55 mm in diameter, so I cut a 17.60mm hole in the cylinder of my custom design.

-I [cut the adapter in half](./docs/sanwu_adapter_cut_in_half.jpg) using a [diamond blade circular saw](./docs/angle_grinder/angle_grinder_readme.pdf), sand it down, and superglew the male part into the large hole in one of my generic custom machined parts, and the female part of the adapter from Sanwu into another unit of my generic custom machined part.
+I [cut the adapter in half](./docs/sanwu_adapter_cut_in_half.jpg) using a [diamond blade circular saw](./docs/angle_grinder/angle_grinder_readme.pdf), sand it down, and super glue the male part into the large hole in one of my generic custom machined parts, and the female part of the adapter from Sanwu into another unit of my generic custom machined part.

 This is my alternative to reverse-engineering the threads that Sanwu uses.